This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

 TestLink Tutorial #4) Test Metrics, Keyword Management, Custom Fields and Test Report Charts

-Let’s start with 1st part in this series.
+Let’s start with the 1st part of this series.

-This is most widely used web based open source test management tool.
-It integrates both requirements specification and Test specification together.
-User can create test projects and document test cases using this tool.
-We can create account for multiple users/testers and assign different user roles.
-Admin user can manage test cases assignment task.
+This is the most widely used web-based open-source test management tool.
+It integrates both the Requirements Specification and Test Specification together.
+The user can create test projects and document test cases using this tool.
+We can create an account for multiple users/testers and assign different user roles.
+Admin users can manage test case assignment tasks.

 It supports both manual and automated execution of Test cases.
-With this tool the testers can generate Test Report and Test Plan Documents within a minute.
-It supports generation of Test reports in MS Word, Excel and HTML formats.
+With this tool, the testers can generate Test Report and Test Plan Documents within a minute.
+It supports the generation of Test reports in MS Word, Excel and HTML formats.

-TestLink also support integration with many popular Defect Tracking systems like Mantis, BugZilla, Jira, Youtrack and TRAC.
+TestLink also supports integration with many popular Defect Tracking systems like Mantis, BugZilla, Jira, Youtrack, and TRAC.
 We can link a specific bug ticket with test cases.
-It also support and maintain multiple Test projects.
-Since it is a web based tool, multiple users can access its functionality at the same time with their credentials and assigned roles.
+It also supports and maintains multiple Test projects.
+Since it is a web-based tool, multiple users can access its functionality at the same time with their credentials and assigned roles.

 - Supports Multiple Projects.

 - Easy to integrate with many defect management tools.

 - Automated Test case execution through XML-RPC.